CNCLgithub/AdaptiveComputation-analysis/README.md

 # MOT Analysis

-Collect of analysis scripts used in CogSci 2020 and beyond
+Collection of analysis scripts used for the journal submission on dynamic attention

 ## Layout